hfwang2016/wuhan_SIR/README.md

+# updates are moved to
+3082455059/nCoV-SIR

+as of 3/9/2020

+## International data collected from WHO situation reports

+www.who.int/emergencies/diseases/novel-coronavirus-2019/situation-reports/

 # 2019-2020 Wuhan Coronavirus Outbreak data

 A new coronavirus, designated 2019-nCoV, was identified in Wuhan, the capital of China's Hubei, which rapidly spreaded to all provinces of China.